How to Get the Best Results From Your Marketing

 Where to Get More Help

 I’m also a big fan of anything by Bob Bly on copywriting.
-I find his material much more accessible and practicable than that written by other copywriting experts.
-This book is a good introduction to his style of writing marketing copy.
+I find his material much more accessible and practical than that written by other copywriting experts.
+His Copywriter’s Handbook is a good introduction to his style of writing marketing copy.

 And remember, I want to hear from you!
 So, be sure to post your questions about marketing your school below.